Foxite/roosterbot/RoosterBot.AWS/README.md

 RoosterBot.AWS provides AWS functionality to RoosterBot.
-This includes an SNS endpoint to NotificationService and a DynamoDB client to provide user and guild data.
+This includes an SNS endpoint to NotificationService and a DynamoDB client to provide user and channel configuration.
 It also provides its AWS credentials to other components via AWSConfigService.